 \section{Abstract}

-We show how to derive Priestley duality for distributive lattices and its generalizations to distributive meet-semilattices from Pontryagin duality for semilattices.
+We connect Priestley duality for distributive lattices and its generalization to distributive meet-semilattices to Hofmann-Mislove-Stralka duality for semilattices.
 Among other things, this involves consideration of various morphisms between algebraic frames.
-We conclude by showing how Stone duality for boolean algebras and for generalized boolean algebras also fits as a particular case of the general picture.
+We also show how Stone duality for boolean algebras and generalized boolean algebras fits as a particular case of the general picture we develop.